Empirical Game-Theoretic Analysis for Mean Field Games: Iterative EGTA for MFGs

-To handle this issue, we apply FP as a subroutine to the empirical game and query payoff information without keeping an explicit payoff matrix.
-In Algorithm~\ref{alg: FP inner loop}, we demonstrate how to apply FP to the empirical game with a restricted strategy set.
-FP for MFGs has been studied by \citet{elie2020convergence,perrin2020fictitious} and we deploy it as a practical approach for the empirical game analysis\footnote{We are open to any subroutine for the empirical game analysis.
-For example, \citet{muller2021learning} provided a detailed discussion on deploying the (coarse) correlated equilibrium as a solution concept.}.
-Specifically, starting from the average strategy $\Bar{\sigma}$ of the strategies in the restricted strategy set and its induced distribution $\Bar{\mu}$, at each iteration $j\in [1, J]$, the representative player of a population $i$ finds a best response strategy $s_{i,j}\in\Lambda_i$ against the populations $\Bar{\mu}$.
-The probability in the mixed strategy of playing $s_{i,j}$ is updated by the frequency of $s_{i,j}$ appearing as a best response, that is, the number of being a best response $n_{s_{i,j}}$ divided by the total count up to the $j^{th}$ iteration.
-Mathematically, for all $i\in[N_p]$ and $k\in [|\Lambda_i|]$, the number of $s_{i,k}$ being a best response $n_{s_{i,k}}$ is incremented by 1 if it is the best response at the current iteration (i.e., $s_{i,k} = s_{i,j}$) and remains the same otherwise.
+FP for MFGs has been studied by \citet{elie2020convergence} and \citet{perrin2020fictitious}.
+We adapt it to analyzing an empirical game with a restricted set of strategies.
+In Algorithm~\ref{alg: FP inner loop}, we demonstrate how to apply FP to an empirical game.
+Specifically, starting from the uniform strategy $\Bar{\sigma}$ over the strategies in the restricted strategy set and its induced distribution $\Bar{\mu}$, at each iteration $j\in [1, J]$, the representative player of a population $i$ computes a best response strategy $s_{i,j}\in\Lambda_i$ against populations $\Bar{\mu}$.
+The probability in the mixed strategy of playing $s_{i,j}$ is updated by the frequency of $s_{i,j}$ appearing as a best response, that is, the count of being a best response $n_{s_{i,j}}$ divided by the total count up to the $j^{th}$ iteration.
+Mathematically, for all $i\in[N_p]$ and $k\in [|\Lambda_i|]$, the count of $s_{i,k}$ being a best response $n_{s_{i,k}}$ is incremented by 1 if $s_{i,k}$ is the best response at the current iteration (i.e., $s_{i,k} = s_{i,j}$) and remains the same otherwise.